Need to talk? Call 1800 882 436.

 • medicines to reduce saliva production

-Other sources of support include:
+Sources of assistance and support may include:

-• relatives or friends who may be able to help you with day-to-day tasks or prepare meals for your family
+• relatives or friends who may be able to help with day-to-day tasks or prepare meals for your family

 • a social worker